MiniZinc/libminizinc/docs/en/command_line.rst

 .. code-block:: bash

-  $ minizinc -c --solver Gecode model.mzn data.dzn
+  $ minizinc -c --solver gecode model.mzn data.dzn

 This will result in two new files, ``model.fzn`` and ``model.ozn``, being output in the same directory as ``model.mzn``.
 You could then run a target solver directly on the ``model.fzn`` file, or use ``minizinc``:

 .. code-block:: bash

-  $ minizinc --solver Gecode model.fzn
+  $ minizinc --solver gecode model.fzn

 You will see that the solver produces output in a standardised form, but not the output prescribed by the output item in the model: